CenturyLinkCloud/PublicKB/Cloud Application Manager/Monitoring/Configure Vars.md

 ![update-value-of-var.PNG](../../images/cloud-application-manager/update-value-of-var.pnPNGg)

-The new Var (name : value pair) will be updated with the input vale and visible within the vars structure.
+The new Var (name : value pair) will be updated with the input value and visible within the vars structure.

 ![new-var-value-configured.PNG](../../images/cloud-application-manager/new-var-value-configured.PNG)